Specimens of Archaeopteryx: The eleventh specimen

 In 2011 the discovery of an eleventh specimen was announced.
 It is said to be one of the more complete specimens, but is missing the skull and one forelimb.
 It is privately owned and has yet to be given a name.

 Paleontologists of Ludwig-Maximilians-Universitaet (LMU) in Munich are currently studying it.
 This specimen reveals previously unknown features of the plumage.
 Foth et al. (2014) describe pennaceous feathers not only on the wings and tail, but on the body and legs, features previously unseen in Archaeopteryx.
 The eleventh specimen provides insight into the original function of pennaceous feathers.
 An analysis of the phylogenetic distribution of pennaceous feathers on advanced maniraptoran theropod dinosaurs and basal birds suggests an original function other than flight.
 Pennaceous feathers thus represent an exaptation and were only later adapted for aerodynamic capabilities, a function that was apparently convergent among different groups within Avialae.
+It is on loan to the Naturmuseum Senckenberg in Frankfurt.

 The twelfth specimen

 In February 2014, the existence of a twelfth specimen was announced from an Altmannstein quarry near the Schamhaupten district of Bavaria.
 This specimen was unearthed by a private collector in 2010.
 Based on a new diagnosis for the genus Archaeopteryx, by the German paleontologist Oliver Rauhut, the Berlin, Eichstätt, Solnhofen, Munich, Daiting, Thermopolis, 11th, and 12th specimens can be referred to this genus with high certainty.
+It is on display at the Dinosaurier Museum Altmühltal in Denkendorf.

+The thirteenth specimen —SMNK-PAL 10,000

+A thirteenth specimen, SMNK-PAL 10,000, was published in January 2025, this one from the Mörnsheim Formation.
+It preserves the right forelimb, shoulder, and fragments of the other limbs, with various features of the shoulder and forelimb resembling Archaeopteryx more than any other avialan within the Mörnsheim Formation.
+However, due to the fragmentary nature of this specimen, it cannot be assigned to a specific species within Archaeopteryx.

+The Chicago specimen

+In May 2024, the Field Museum in Chicago, US unveiled the fourteenth known specimen of Archaeopteryx, and the only specimen of Archaeopteryx in a public institution outside Europe (the other American specimen, the Thermopolis specimen, is owned by a private institution).
+The specimen's existence was first known around 2018 by museum curator Helge Thorsten Lumbsch, who found the specimen in a private collection in Switzerland; it had been acquired by these private collectors prior to Germany's ban on exporting Archaeopteryx specimens.
+Following several years of negotiations with the efforts of museum paleornithologist Jingmai O'Connor, the specimen was acquired in 2022.
+In contrast to other Archaeopteryx specimens, the Chicago specimen was unprepared at its acquisition, requiring two years of preparation with the efforts of museum preparators Akiko Shinya & Connie Van Beek before its official unveiling.
+In 2025, the paleornithologist Jingmai O'Connor and colleagues officially published a study describing this fourteenth specimen, reporting the first known tertials (specialized inner secondary flight feathers) and other novel features in Archaeopteryx.